[Vue.js, Nuxt, Tailwind]

 This website was built with Vue.js, Tailwind CSS, and Nuxt.
 I created it as a way to get familiar with the capabilities of Tailwind and Nuxt.
 My last personal site was a table-layout throwback intended to render well in text-based browsers like lynx and links.

-This is a git repository where I keep systemd configurations for all the services I self-host.
-It's also a tutorial for how to set these services up, and represents a lot of time and research about how to best configure docker and systemd to work together. /r/selfhosted provided a lot of inspiration.
+This is a git repository where I keep compose configurations for all the services I host.
+It's also a tutorial for how to set these services up, and represents a lot of time and research about how to best configure docker and traefik. /r/selfhosted provided a lot of inspiration.

 I am currently engaged in several projects that involve displaying and editing track annotations over video in the browser.
 Challenges include rendering performance and managing code complexity, as traditional MVC patterns often lead to performance bottlenecks.